Delta-XAI: A Unified Framework for Explaining Prediction Changes in Online Time Series Monitoring: Experiments

 \subsection{Qualitative Analysis}

-\paragraph{Case study on feature attributions.} Beyond quantitative evaluation, we qualitatively assess XAI methods within the \ours\ framework. \Cref{fig:qualitative_case_study1,fig:qualitative_case_study2,fig:qualitative_case_study3,fig:qualitative_case_study4,fig:qualitative_case_study5} show raw input trajectories with attribution heatmaps for fifteen baselines at $T_2 - T_1 = 1$.
+\paragraph{Case study on feature attributions.} Beyond quantitative evaluation, we qualitatively assess XAI methods within the \ours\ framework. \Cref{fig:qualitative_case_study_1,fig:qualitative_case_study_2,fig:qualitative_case_study_3,fig:qualitative_case_study_4,fig:qualitative_case_study_5} show raw input trajectories with attribution heatmaps for fifteen baselines at $T_2 - T_1 = 1$.
 FO, TimeX, and TimeX++ tend to spread attributions broadly across the time axis, while Dynamask and TimeX++ align closely with input fluctuations, reflecting their strong benchmark scores.
 In contrast, \method\ yields sharper, localized attributions that emphasize recent time steps most responsible for prediction changes.

-\paragraph{Coherence analysis.} We further assess whether \method\ aligns with clinical knowledge by inspecting attributions on a representative MIMIC-III case in \Cref{fig:coherance_analysis} (due to the spatial constraint).
+\paragraph{Coherence analysis.} We further assess whether \method\ aligns with clinical knowledge by inspecting attributions on a representative MIMIC-III case in \Cref{fig:coherance_analysis}.
 A sharp SBP drop at the last time step increases risk (a, b), consistent with evidence linking hypotensive episodes to decompensation~\citep{toki2025acute}.
 In contrast, an SpO\textsubscript{2} rise lowers risk (c), reflecting the stabilizing effect of improved oxygenation~\citep{semler2022oxygen}, while a steep fall in blood pH raises risk (d), in line with studies associating acidemia with poor outcomes~\citep{henrique2023prognosis}.
+To maximize visibility, we further closely examine how the features at the last time step influence the model’s predictions in \Cref{fig:further_coherance_analysis}.
+A sharp blood pressure drop at the last time step increases risk (a), consistent with evidence linking hypotensive episodes to decompensation~\citep{toki2025acute}.
+In contrast, an SpO\textsubscript{2} rise lowers risk (b), while an SpO\textsubscript{2} drop increases risk (c), reflecting the destabilizing effect of oxygen desaturation~\citep{semler2022oxygen}.
+A rise in GCS lowers risk (d), consistent with evidence linking improved consciousness to better outcomes~\citep{Marincowitz2018GCS}.
 These examples demonstrate that \method\ produces attribution patterns consistent with established clinical findings.